craigsapp/RationalNumber/README.md

 rational-number
 ===============

-RationalNumber is an implementation of rational numbers in JavaScript that manages fractions consisting of two integers.
+RationalNumber is an implementation for rational numbers in JavaScript that manages fractions consisting of two integers.
 Mathematical operations such as addition, subtraction, multiplication and division are provided.
 Division by zero is allowed and should produce correct